 The Microsoft Access Rnd function allows you to generate a random number (integer value).
 You can specify the random number to be a value between 2 user-specified numbers.

-The syntax for the Rnd function is:
+The syntax for the Rnd function in MS Access is:

 Int ((upperbound - lowerbound + 1) * Rnd + lowerbound)